sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 The corresponding syslog severities are: log-alert, log-crit, log-error, log-warning and log-notice respectively.

 #### 3.1.2.2 Sequence-ID
 Every new event should have a sequential ID.
-The sequence-id is persistent and continues to grow until 2 exp 64 before wrapping around to start from 1.
+The sequence-id is persistent and continues to grow until 2 exp 64.

 ### 3.1.3 Alarm Consumer
-The alarm consumer on receiving the event record, verifies the event state.
+The alarm consume method on receiving the event record, verifies the event state.
 If it is RAISE_ALARM, it adds the record to Current Alarm Table.

-Alarm consumer also maintains a map of sequence-id and pair of event-id and source fields.
+Eventd maintains a map of sequence-id and pair of event-id and source fields.
+An entry for the newly received event with state RAISED is added to this look up map.

+If the state is ACK_ALARM, alarm consumer finds the raised record of the alarm in the ALARM table using the lookup map and updates *is_acknowledged* flag to true.
-If the state is CLEAR_ALARM, it removes the previous record using the key it fetches from the above internal map.
+If the state is CLEAR_ALARM, it removes the previous raised record of the alarm using above lookup map.

-It then updates the system LED by updating system health status.
+It then updates the system health status (which causes pmon to update system LED).

 system health status field is updated based on alarm severity as follows:
 ```